Perichore.com

 As they descend into its alien halls, the team begins to question not just what built the place, but why it’s still waiting.
 Every discovery draws them deeper into a system that studies them back, testing their beliefs about life, creation, and consciousness itself.

-Dr. Disha Tamana, the team leader, a biologist who built her reputation chasing the origins of life, now faces evidence that life may have been manufactured.
+• Disha Tamana, the team leader, a biologist who built her reputation chasing the origins of life, now faces evidence that life may not be what she has always believed.

 A haunting fusion of hard science fiction and mythic philosophy, The Halferne Expedition explores the fine line between god and engineer, creation and control, faith and the freedom to choose.